marhop/droid-custom-reports/README.md

     the default stylesheet has a table for each report item and in this table an entry for each profile, this custom stylesheet has a section for each profile and in this section a table for each report item.
-It's more or less the default stylesheet vice versa.
+It's more or less the default stylesheet structure vice versa.
 This structure looks a little cleaner to my eyes, particularly if only one profile (like the default 'Untitled-1') is used.
   * Only average file size is displayed, no sum, max or min values.
   * No filter definitions are displayed.

 # Installation

-DROID looks for templates and stylesheets in the `.droid6/report_definitions/` directory right inside the user home directory, which is `~` on Linux and something like `C:\Users\USERNAME\\` on Windows.
+DROID looks for templates and stylesheets in the `.droid6/report_definitions/` directory right inside the user home directory, which is `/home/USERNAME/` on Linux and something like `C:\Users\USERNAME` on Windows.

 So copy and rename the files to something you recognize.
 For example: